Dr Elmari Mulder Craig

 About Dr Craig

-Dr Craig has been in private practice for more than 27 years and is a globally recognised authority in the fields of sexuality and relationships.
+Dr Craig has been in private practice for almost 30 years and is a globally recognised authority in the fields of sexuality and relationships.

 She was one of the first South Africans to obtain the prestigious European Federation of Sexology and European Society for Sexual Medicine: European Certified Sexologist, qualification and is a previous President of The Southern African Sexual Health Association.